hiroki-abe-58/VMagic/README.en.md

 ## Usage

+### Single File Conversion
 1. Launch the app
 2. Drag & drop a video file or click to select
 3. Choose target frame rate (preset or custom)
-4. Select output destination
-5. Click "Start Conversion"
+4. Click "Start Batch Conversion"
-6. After conversion, verify the duration validation result
+5. After conversion, verify the duration validation result

+### Batch Conversion (Multiple Files)
+1. Launch the app
+2. Drag & drop multiple video files, or select multiple files
+3. Review the file list (unwanted files can be removed)
+4. Choose target frame rate
+5. Click "Start Batch Conversion"
+6. Conversion status for each file is displayed in real-time
+7. Cancel anytime if needed

 ## ffmpeg Command Used